joshjulius/aviation-api-metar-react/README.md

 - PHNL
 - Or any other [USA ICAO Airport codes](https://en.wikipedia.org/wiki/List_of_airports_in_the_United_States).

-## What I learned by building this project:
+## What I learned by building this project
 - JS (ES6)
   - Querying
   - Event listeners